hamadash/keymemo.nvim/README.md

 # keymemo.nvim

-A Neovim plugin that provides hints for Vim operators to help you remember useful operations.
+A Neovim plugin that provides memo for Vim keys to help you remember useful keys.

 ## Features

-- 🚀 **Key memo**: Shows available operations when you start typing an operator
-- ⚙️ **Configurable**: Customize operators and their descriptions
+- ⚙️ **Configurable**: Customize keys and their descriptions
 - 🎯 **LazyNvim compatible**: Works seamlessly with LazyNvim
 - ⏱️ **Smart timing**: Configurable delays and timeouts
 - 🎨 **Clean UI**: Floating window with customizable appearance